axel-andersson/action-functions-deploy/README.md

 `github-action-123456789@your-firebase-project.iam.gserviceaccount.com`

 You will need to add the role of `Service Account User` (`roles/iam.serviceAccountUser`) to this service account.
+You will also need to add the role of `Cloud Functions Admin` (`roles/cloudfunctions.admin`), or a more granular permission configuration, to this service account.
 This will allow the service account to properly deploy Cloud Functions.

 The permissions can be updated in the **IAM & ADMIN** panel of the Google Cloud console.